gkinsman/gkinsman.github.io/_posts/2018-04-19-Typed-State-Management-With-Vuex.md

 }
 {% endhighlight %}

 We can now add the special sauce that is `vuex-typex`.
-This code uses the library helper `getStoreBuilder` to define a module with the namespace `products` whose root state is `RootState`, initialised with the the `initialState` from above.
+This code uses the library helper `getStoreBuilder` to define a module with the namespace `products` whose root state is `RootState`, initialised with the `initialState` from above.
 We'll use this builder to define getters, mutations and actions.
 The role of this builder is to capture the context of the store so that call sites can call store methods without needing to pass in the store context.
 We'll see this in action soon.

 {% highlight typescript %}
 const builder = getStoreBuilder<RootState>().module('products', initialState);